 What is ROS (Robot Operating System)?

 ROS (Robot Operating System) is an open source software development environment for robotics.
-Its development is today led by Open Robotics.
-ROS is a standardized meta-operating system that provides different functionalities for robotics:
+Its development is currently led by the Open Robotics.
+ROS is a standardised meta operating system that provides various functionalities for robotics:

-At INNOWTECH we use the ROS environment for robotic systems requiring mini-computers to perform tasks too complex for small microcontrollers (video compression, image processing…).
+At INNOWTECH we use the ROS environment for robotic systems that require mini-computers to perform tasks that are too complex for small microcontrollers (video compression, image processing…).
 It will thus be used on our sensor robots.

-Its simplicity makes it possible to quickly develop technological bricks by standardizing basic tasks through the use of Nodes.
+Its simplicity allows the rapid development of technological bricks through the standardisation of basic tasks thanks to the use of Nodes.

 What is a node?

-ROS thus allows to quickly integrate standard bricks for generic functions and then to develop our own packages for specific functions of our robot sensors.
+ROS therefore allows us to quickly integrate standard bricks for generic functions and then develop our own packages for specific functions of our robot-sensors.